 - Plenty of rather egregious injuries occur to pro wrestlers, both acute and long-term.
 It's a reminder of the reality when you are working 300-plus days a year being dropped on your back and head, and the amount of conditioning needed to sustain that kind of schedule.
-Unfortunately, the next reality that ensues tends to be drug addiction, domestic problems, and early death.
-It's rare to see full-time professional wrestlers live past the age of 40.
+Unfortunately, the next reality that ensues tends to be drug addiction, domestic problems, and early death (Chris Benoit is a perfect real life example).
+It's rare to see full-time professional wrestlers live past the age of sixty.

 - Any time a member of the audience jumps the barricade and tries to enter the ring, unless it is a plant in the audience that was scripted to do so, they will be apprehended by security and blacklisted from attending future events.
 Not to mention, they might get a firsthand lesson as to why attacking someone who looks like a bodybuilder, that knows how to throw their weight around (literally), and is now really pissed off at you, is a very stupid idea.

 - In Ring of Honor, Jimmy Jacobs spent a long time trying to get his manager, Lacey, to reciprocate his love.
 His efforts finally paid off, but when Lacey told him she loved him, in his own words, "I felt nothing".
 Realizing that in reality, love doesn't instantly fix you or make you a better person, Jimmy hit his Despair Event Horizon, and started the Age of the Fall shortly afterwards.

 - WWE went about deconstructing all their "supernatural" gimmicks in 2014.
 The Undertaker's aura of being a mythical god of death took a huge hit when he lost to Brock Lesnar at WrestleMania XXX, especially since Lesnar and Paul Heyman have made Worked Shoot references to Undertaker's mortality amidst their constant boasting about it for Cheap Heat.